MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

   `document.parseHTMLUnsafe(html);`

 - **Rename inset-area to position-area**.
 The CSS working group ([CSSWG](https://www.w3.org/groups/wg/css/)) resolved to rename this property from `inset-area` to `position-area`.
-For more details, see the CSSWG discussion in [Github](https://github.com/w3c/csswg-drafts/issues/10209#issuecomment-2221005001).
+For more information, see the CSSWG discussion in [GitHub](https://github.com/w3c/csswg-drafts/issues/10209#issuecomment-2221005001).

-  The old and new property names will be supported for a few milestones, to help developers migrate to the new position-area name.
-We are shipping the new property name, `position-area`, as a synonym for `inset-area`.
+  The old and new property names are supported for a few milestones, to help developers migrate to the new position-area name.
+We're shipping the new property name, `position-area`, as a synonym for `inset-area`.

   The `inset-area` property is currently planned for removal in Microsoft Edge version 131.